Guardianship Responsibilities, Explained

-Or maybe it’s that a child’s parents died in a car accident, and a family member wishes to care for the child until they turn 18.
+Or maybe a child’s parents died in a car accident, and a family member wishes to care for the child until they turn 18.

 Or perhaps a child received a sizable inheritance and needs a financially savvy adult to manage these funds until they become an adult and can access the funds themselves.